JetEngine Dashboard Settings Overview

 Data Stores

-The first step of the How to Create Favorites Page Using Data Stores Module tutorial describes the Data Stores tab settings.
+The first step of the How to Create Favorites Page Using Data Stores Module tutorial is dedicated to the Data Stores tab settings.

 REST API Endpoints